 The finished repair looks pretty wonky in these pictures, but it’s much flatter and smoother to the eye.
-There is a little warping to the right of the hole used for clamping.
-I got carried away and added too much heat.
-There is also a spot weld missing in the top left which needs to be finished when the next panel is in place.
+There is a slight warping to the right of the hole used for clamping.
+This defect is because I got carried away and added too much heat.
+A spot weld is also missing in the top left, which needs to be finished when the next panel is in place.

 The next panel to tackle is . . .

 This work is the last scuttle repair, so it’s time to start moving to the main event, the A-pillar.
 Next, there are two significant repairs needed.
 The first is the panel to which the lower a-pillar and door are joined, then the upper outer A-pillar panel.
 Both require the donor panels to be separated from the body cut and the localised rot repaired in them.
 After that, I’ll need to get my big boy pants on and start taking significant pieces of the body apart.
 This is going to get serious fast!